dtrelogan/react-formstate/README.md

       alert(JSON.stringify(model)); // submit to your api or store or whatever }
-    // else: createModel called setState to set the appropriate validation messages }
+    // else: createModel called setState to set the appropriate validation messages

+    // note: handling a failed login is advanced usage. see the onUpdate example below.
+  }
 }
 ```